marko-knoebl/slides/src/sections/common/typescript-en.md

 ## type system: types & interfaces

-Interfaces describe the structure of an object / of a class in Detail
+Interfaces describe the structure of an object / of a class in detail
 e.g.: `TodoInterface`, `PersonInterface`

-Types are similar to interface, but are also applicable to strings, arrays, ...
+Types are similar to interfaces, but are also applicable to strings, arrays, ...

 Essentialy types offer more functionality than interfaces